Federal Perkins & Nursing Loans

 Both of these loan types are awarded through the Financial Aid Office.
 St. Catherine University is the lender for the loan, which is funded by the federal government.
 Once you complete an online promissory note, the loan funds are applied directly to your student account.

 Interest does not accrue on the Federal Perkins or Nursing Loan while you are enrolled at least half-time.
 Interest rates are fixed at 5 percent and begin at the time of repayment.
 Repayment typically begins nine months after you graduate, withdraw or reduce your credit load to below half-time.
 In the case of the Nursing Loan, if you change your major or are dismissed from the nursing program, your 9-month grace period begins immediately.
 After your grace period ends, you will need to start making monthly loan payments.
-If you are unable to make your payments or are still a student, you may apply for an economic hardship forbearance.
-If your request for forbearance is accepted, you must request a new forbearance every 6 months.
-Interest will accrue during your forbearance period.
+If you are unable to make your payments or are still a student, you may apply for an economic hardship deferment for the Perkins Loan.
+If you have a Nursing Loan that you are unable to make payments or are still a student, you can apply for a forbearance and interest does continue to accrue.
+If your request for forbearance is accepted, it may be granted for a period of 12 months at which time you will need to request a new forbearance if you are still unable to make payments.
+Interest does not accrue for a deferment, interest does accrue if a forbearance is applied.

 at any point during the academic year.
 If you know your FAFSA PIN, this can be used as your PIN for the UAS site also.
 If you do not know your FAFSA PIN, you must obtain an authentication PIN from UAS in order to complete the e-Signature process (follow email instructions).